Culiacán: Housing and urbanism

 The total number of dwellings that exist in the city is 221,144, of which only 176,799 dwellings are occupied, with an average of 3.81 inhabitants per inhabited dwelling.
-In general, cement roofs, walls, and floors are used for the construction of the house, although homes or buildings do not cease to exist, most of them have sheet roofs and earth floors.
-This occurs mainly in the area peripheral to the south of the city, where settlements of new inhabitants are growing in number.
+In general, cement roofs, walls, and floors are used for the construction of the house.
+However, homes and buildings do not cease to exist; most have sheet roofs and earth floors.
+This occurs mainly in the area south of the city, where new settlements are growing.